 The use of a quality flip chart is far better than a blackboard.
 A flip chart pad can be used throughout the trial to outline the opening, to identify terms, to list the items with which a witness agrees with your witness, or to summarize important testimony.
+Do not rely on the court or the opponent for a flip chart.
+Purchase a good one and insure that is its sturdy.
+While a quality flip chart and easel is not cheap, the investment will last for many trials - major and minor.

-Simple blowups of testimony is also effective - it can be written on a flip chart pad or a more expensive enlargement process can be used.
+A simple blowup of actual and summarized testimony is also effective - it can be written on a flip chart pad or a more expensive enlargement process can be used.
 If enlargement of deposition testimony is used, retype the pages in a good font which is bold and without serifs.
 Jurors have never seen the original and will not know the difference.
-Be accurate, using page and line cites to give the blowup credibility.
+Be accurate, using page and line cites to give the blowup credibility and when a quote is used put the language in quotation marks.
+Blowups of cross-examination can be used to great effect during cross examination.
+This is particularly effective where the witness agrees with critical points.
+During closing argument, blowups of quoted or summarized testimony should not be read to the jury.
+Instead, the exhibit is displayed while we talk about the witness.
+This way we get a double shot at the jurors - oral and visual.
+When using blow-ups, however, make sure they are only used to illustrate key points; the overuse of blowups can desensitize a jury to your key points.

 Purchase or rent good equipment.
-Obtain a good TV/VCR combination.
+Obtain a good DVD player - you can even use a portable DVD player which generally cost approximately \$100.
 Buy an overhead projector.
 Get an enlargement machine.
-Consider a LCD projector and the DOAR wireless communicator.
-Be creative.
-But, most importantly, know how and when to use the equipment and be comfortable in doing so.
-Practice, Practice!
+Consider a LCD projector and the DOAR wireless communicator or an ELMO unit.
+Flat panel televisions are now also relatively lightweight and inexpensive and can be used repeatedly (42' LCD televisions can cost under \$700 and weigh less than 50 pounds).
+Be creative, but, most importantly, know how and when to use the equipment and be comfortable in doing so.
+Practice, Practice, Practice!